Jagadish940112/Portfolio-Projects/6. Superstore Analysis/README.md

 20. Discount = Discount provided for each product, expressed as a decimal ranging from 0 to 0.8.

 21. Profit = Profit/Loss incurred for each product, ranging from -6599.978 to 8399.976.

+From Returns table:
+1. Returned = "Yes" only.

+2. Order ID = Same as above.
+Orders that were returned.

+From People table:
+1. Person = Salesperson responsible for each region.

+2. Region = Same as above.
+Each region is managed by a different person.